loctruong96/bioinformatics_project/preliminary_exp_output/README.md

 exp_src_pdb contains original PDB files and were used in this experiment.

 multiMutant_out contains output from multiMutant pipeline.
 There are further instructions inside this folder.

+baselines contains outputs with no mutation being done.
+There are further instructions inside this folder.